An Algorithm for Learning Smaller Representations of Models With Scarce Data

 for some positive, nonzero constants $c \geq \ln{(2)}$, $\log{c'} = c_d \geq 1/8$, and ${c_\epsilon} \geq 1$ encoding the respective constants for \eqsref{lemmahomologyepsilon}{lemmahomologyvc}.

-From the derivation of \eqref{nwsbeta} by \newcite{NiyogiSmale} we know that the confidence $\delta$ is lower-bounded by the $\rho/4$-packing number $z$, times the minimum probability $1- \alpha$ that the intersection of the cover with a nontrivial subset $F \subset D$, $\size{F} < \size{D}$ is empty, that is:
+Niyogi et al. \newcite{NiyogiSmale} also showed that the confidence $\delta$ is lower-bounded by the $\rho/4$-packing number $z$, times the minimum probability $1- \alpha$ that the intersection of the cover with a nontrivial subset $F \subset D_X$, $\size{F} < \size{D_X}$ is empty, that is:

 for $\alpha = \mmin{x_i \in F} \vol{(\B_{\rho/4}(x_i)\cap \X)}/\vol{(\X)}$.
 Crucially, if $\size{F}$ is larger than a carefully-chosen lower bound, it follows that the homology of a cover of $F$ equals the homology of $\X$.
 From the same work we know that $\alpha$ and $z$ are invariants of the manifold, and are unrelated to the dataset itself.
 In particular,